jerry1998728/AWS-FinOps-Chatbot/README.md

   - For example, when asking "What is the total cost for the marketing department as of 10/31/2024?", the result would be something that has the same date mentioned but for some specific service not mentioned in the user query, or even mixes things up between department and time frames.

 By exploring different chunking strategies, I discovered that the optimized way for my engineered and structured financial summaries is **Hierarchical Chunking**, with the advantages of:
-  - Splits and respects the data structure
+  - Splits and respects the data structure.
+    - For example, the Month-To-Date data would be chunked by:
+      - Parent node (The Reporting Month)
+      - Child node (Department)
+    - Or the Service Cumulative data would be chunked by:
-    - Parent node ()
+      - Parent node (AWS Service)
-    - Child node ()
+      - Child node (Department)
   - Preserves Relationships and Reduces Mixing
     - semantically clean
     - contextually scoped (a single department in a single quarter)
-    - linked to its parent (the overall quarterly report)
+    - linkage between parent and child nodes
   - Efficient Token Management
     - set parent token sizes @ 1500 for broader context
     - set child token sizes @ 300 for precise granularity